PierreExeter/data-science-projects/1_titanic/README.md

-# Titanic data set - predicting the survival of passengers
+# Titanic Survival Prediction

+This project predicts the survival during the titanic disaster based on socio-economic passengers data.
+The projects features data cleaning, feature engineering, one-hot encoding, feature selection and classifier fitting.
+The best classifier is Random Forest, with a train accuracy of 0.98 and an F1-score of 0.98.
+The kaggle submission scores 0.77 on the test set.

 ## Install

-Install Anaconda or Miniconda and install the `py-data` environment with :
+Install Anaconda or Miniconda, install and activate the `py-data` environment.

 ```
 conda env create -f environment.yml
+conda activate py-data
 ```

 ## Run the notebook

 ```
-jupyter notebook Titanic.ipynb
+jupyter lab
 ```

 ## Data Set